martinovich89/ft_server/README.md

 ```$> cat nginx.conf```

 almost at the end of the file, you should see 2 lines starting with include ...

-include /etc/nginx/conf.d/\*.conf;
+`include /etc/nginx/conf.d/*.conf;`

-include /etc/nginx/sites-enabled/\*;
+`include /etc/nginx/sites-enabled/*;`

 These two directories, are the locations where nginx will look for configuration files.
 Apparently, nginx only takes the last line into account.
 In this case, include /etc/nginx/sites-enabled/*;

-So now that we know this, let's move to this location, and find out what is there.
+So now that we know this, let's move to this location, and find out what's up there.

 ```$> cd ./sites-enabled/```